 Disclaimer: I’m not a fan of seafood.
-So, this is a section you might want to skip if that’s what you’re looking for.
+As a result, this is a section you might want to skip if that’s what you’re looking for.

-We could not go to Husk while in Charleston.
+We could not skip a visit to Husk while in Charleston.
 It has been on almost every list for the past years of best southern restaurants.
-My husband would tell you it’s overrated, but it is actually a place with excellent service and an Old Charleston menu.
+My husband would tell you it’s overrated, but it is a place with excellent service and an Old Charleston menu.
 Its chef, Sean Brock, has looked into numerous old recipe books to build his menu, and also everything is local.
 It’s a place you go for the ham and the seafood, not for the chicken.
-I have also read they have delicious burgers at the bar, which I’m hoping we get to try someday.
-Recommended for a romantic/fancy dinner.
-By going on a weekday we were lucky to get a table in twenty minutes, even if there were no reservations available.
+I have also read they have delicious burgers at the bar, which I’m hoping we get to try someday—recommended for a romantic/fancy dinner.
+Luckily, by going on a weekday, we were lucky to get a table in twenty minutes, even if there were no reservations available.

-Closed for Business is a no frills bar/restaurant that makes one of the best pork rinds I ever had in my life.
+Closed for Business is a no-frills bar/restaurant that makes one of the best pork rinds I ever had in my life.
 The soups and sandwiches are also delicious, and I did like the ambiance.
-I try to go as many places I can when I’m on vacation, but I’ll admit we went here twice.
-They have a huge and ever changing selection of beers, and no kids are allowed during the night.
+I try to go as many places as I can when I’m on vacation, but I’ll admit we went here twice.
+They have a vast and ever-changing selection of beers, and no kids are allowed during the night.
 Doesn’t it sound great?

-Sit down place for lunch.
-A historical pub with a courtyard, which also happens to serve very good food.
+Sit down place for lunch—a historic pub with a courtyard, which also happens to serve delicious food.
 The Angus Steak Frites was one of the best meals I had in Charleston, but I’m biased towards chimichurri, parmesan truffle fries, and hangar steak cooked to perfection.

 Yep – They’re real